Subanana vs Rev (2026): A Documentation-Based Comparison

 For solo users on light-to-moderate usage, the two free tiers are different shapes — Rev's 45-min English-only allocation vs Subanana's 15-min-per-file with no aggregate cap.
 For paid usage, Rev Essentials ($25.49/seat annual) is similar in price to Subanana Lite ($9/mo annual) but Rev gives 5,000 min/seat/mo — much more raw minutes per dollar for English transcription.
 For teams of 3+, Subanana's per-workspace pricing gets cheaper as the team grows; Rev's per-seat model scales linearly.

 Rev's pricing page lists 37+ languages on the Pro tier.
 Cantonese isn't named in their published language coverage.
-Rev's strengths are English (with public 96%+ benchmarks), Spanish, and Spanglish code-switching.
-For Cantonese-specific workflows, Rev isn't a viable option.
+Rev's strengths are English (where it markets high accuracy), Spanish, and Spanglish code-switching.
+For workflows leaning on Cantonese or other Asian languages, Rev isn't a viable option.

 Can I get human-verified transcription from Subanana?

 Not currently.
 Subanana is AI-only.
 If you need human-verified output for legal, broadcast, healthcare, or regulatory compliance, Rev's human transcription service is the right fit.
-For most non-compliance use cases — meeting transcripts, podcast subtitles, video subtitling — AI accuracy at ~95%+ on Cantonese is sufficient.
+For most non-compliance use cases — meeting transcripts, podcast subtitles, video subtitling — Subanana's AI transcription, with best-model routing per source language, is sufficient.

 What about HIPAA?